 Why does the ‘hearing aids can cause hearing loss’ myth raise its head from time to time?
 As far back as 1955, a limited number of case studies and reports set out to draw links between whether hearing aid use could further damage hearing.
-There were some troubling confounding factors in the methodology of these studies however, including the lack of recording significant information about hearing aid use.
+There were some troubling confounding factors in the methodology of these studies however.
+This included the lack of recording significant information about hearing aid use.
 This means that it’s difficult to draw any scientific conclusions from the data collected.

 Conversely, there is a large body of research that supports the benefits to better hearing health.

 It’s important to stress that only a trained professional can help you get the right hearing aid for you.
-Having a hearing aid fitted is a personal experience, and an expert clinician will perform the right tests to select the technology for your specific type of hearing loss and lifestyle and then program it accordingly.
+Having a hearing aid fitted is a personal experience.
+An expert clinician will perform the right tests to select the technology for your specific type of hearing loss and lifestyle and then program it accordingly.
 It might seem tempting to purchase a ‘bargain basement’-priced hearing aid online.
-But, these inexpensive models are simply ‘amplifiers’ that will make all sounds louder, instead of just the sounds and frequencies you need.
+But, these inexpensive models are simply ‘amplifiers’.
+They will make all sounds louder, not just the sounds and frequencies you need.
 This is what can potentially cause further damage.
 They will not, for example, separate human voices from background noises so you can follow a conversation in a busy restaurant.
 Only a more sophisticated hearing aid purchased through a hearing clinic can offer technologies that apply the right amplification levels to different sounds, preventing you from suffering unnecessary hearing damage.
 It’s too much of a risk to take when you’ve only got two ears!

 After you’ve been fitted with your new hearing aids, there will be an adjustment period where sounds might seem much sharper and clearer than you’re used to.
 It’ll take a few weeks to retrain your brain to hearing sounds as they should be again.
-Don’t be afraid to speak up if certain frequencies do continue to seem too loud, or you have concerns that your device is too loud in general.
-Your hearing aid should allow you to hear soft sounds that you couldn’t hear before, while preventing loud sounds from being uncomfortably loud for you.
-It’s important to head back to your audiologist to have this checked, and they’ll be more than happy to work with you to get things right!
+Don’t be afraid to speak up.
+If certain frequencies continue to seem too loud, or you have concerns that your device is too loud in general, tell someone.
+Your hearing aid should allow you to hear soft sounds that you couldn’t hear before.
+Similarly it should prevent loud sounds from being uncomfortably loud for you.
+It’s important to head back to your audiologist to have this checked.
+They’ll be more than happy to work with you to get things right!